doctor-janv/tfc_TestSystem/doc/A03_TFCTestObject.md

   - `debug`.
 (Optional, default = False).
 Flag for debug printout.
 Will print the console output file to the screen for failed tests.
   - `executable`.
 (Optional, default = "").
 Executable to use instead of system wide default.
   - `copy_test`.
 (Optional, default = []).
 This parameter provides a way to run a copy of a given test with modifications made by a script.
 A list of length 3 should be provided specifying the name extension to be added to the copied file name, the path to the script for creating a copy of the test, and the file location of the file to be copied.
 The script specified should create a copy of the test input file with any number of modifications.
 Both the original and the new input decks will be included in the test system.
+  - `requirements`.
+(Optional, default = []).
+An array of strings representing id_tags for requirements that are addressed by this test.